Cost factor hall heating - 10 savings tips from the expert

 Tip 1: Reduce the heating times to what is really necessary.

-Infrared heaters only require short heat-up times and can be switched on or off as required.
-Therefore, check the time setting of your control unit and adjust it to the actual working times in your hall.
+Infrared heaters only require short heating-up times and can be switched on or off as required.
+You should therefore take advantage of the possibilities offered by modern digital controls.
+Check the time setting of your control system and adjust it to the actual working times in your hall.
+Incidentally, if you are not yet using a modern control system, you can retrofit this relatively easily in your existing system.

 Tip 2: Check the heating zones for demand-oriented settings.